turingschool/try-turing/frontend-online/html-review/index.md

 ## HTML

-Of all of the major technologies used on the web, on either the front- or the back-end, HTML, or _Hyper Text Markup Language_, is the oldest.
+Of all of the major technologies used on the web, on either the front- or the Back-End, HTML, or _Hyper Text Markup Language_, is the oldest.
 In the beginning, the web was just a bunch of HTML documents that you wrote by hand.
 They had these cool things called hyperlinks that would allow a user to click on a word on one page and be taken to another page.

 HTML is still an essential part of modern web applications.
 It holds the content and creates the structure of a webpage.